You Should See Me in a Crown

-"You Should See Me in a Crown" is a song by American singer-songwriter Billie Eilish and the lead single of her debut studio album, When We All Fall Asleep, Where Do We Go?
+"You Should See Me in a Crown" (stylised in lowercase) is a song by American singer-songwriter Billie Eilish and the lead single of her debut studio album, When We All Fall Asleep, Where Do We Go?
 (2019).
 It was released on July 18, 2018, through Darkroom and Interscope Records.
 It was written by Eilish and her brother Finneas O'Connell, who also produced the track.
-The song received positive reviews and charted in countries including the US, Canada and Australia.
+The song received positive reviews and was charted in countries including the US, Canada and Australia.

 Background and release

-The song's title was inspired by a scene from the third episode of the second season of BBC television series Sherlock titled "The Reichenbach Fall", where the villain Jim Moriarty says the line "Honey, you should see me in a crown".
+The song's title was inspired by a scene from the third episode of the second season of the BBC television series Sherlock titled "The Reichenbach Fall", where the villain Jim Moriarty says the line "Honey, you should see me in a crown".
 Eilish and O'Connell, who are fans of the series, thought that the line was "dope" and decided to write a song around the quote.
 The song "Human" by Iranian-Dutch singer Sevdaliza was also cited as one of the track's influences.

 The song was released on a 7-inch vinyl, along with "Bitches Broken Hearts" as the B-side on October 20, 2018, and was sold exclusively during her 1 By 1 Tour.

 Composition and lyrics

-The song is a trap-influenced electropop and industrial song featuring Eilish singing over "blaring synths and rapid-fire hi-hats."
+The song is an electropop, industrial, and trap song featuring Eilish singing over "blaring synths and rapid-fire hi-hats."
 The chorus utilizes a "thumping bass (that) slithers menacingly."
-Additionally, the opening incorporates a recording of Eilish's father sharpening knives.
+Additionally, the song incorporates a recording of Eilish's father sharpening knives.

 Critics have described Eilish's vocals as "whispered" and "mumbled".
-Lyrically, the song features Eilish plotting for world dominance.
+Lyrically, the song describes Eilish plotting for world dominance.

 Release and promotion

 The track was premiered on Annie Mac's BBC Radio 1 show on July 18, 2018.
 Two days later, Eilish posted a video of a tarantula crawling out of her mouth on her social media accounts with the caption "u scared?"
-In October, she made her daytime television debut on The Ellen DeGeneres Show performing the song inside a glass box with a crown on her head.
+In October, she made her daytime television debut on The Ellen DeGeneres Show performing the song inside a glass box seated on a throne.
 The Ringer deemed the performance the ninth most awkward on the show in 2018.
 The song was used as the official theme song for the professional wrestling pay-per-view event NXT TakeOver: New York.